Solving the SU($N$) Orbital Hatsugai-Kohmoto Model: Discussion

 \section{Discussion}

 We have shown how SU($N$) physics can be teased out of the Hubbard model using the OHK methodology.
-For a modest number of orbitals, we can reproduce quantitatively the DQMC results for the double occupancy, the compressibility as well as the Mott gap.
+For a modest number of orbitals, we can reproduce the DQMC results quantitatively for double occupancy and qualitatively for filling and compressibility.
 Our results demonstrate that the OHK scheme is a reliable method for studying the physics of strong correlations without the full computational machinery of DQMC.
 A major advantage of OHK is that low-temperature physics and dynamics are readily available without analytical continuation.
 Consequently, it is now a reasonable goal to obtain transport properties of the SU($N$) model as a function of temperature.
 A project along these lines is now being pursued.

+{\bf Data availability statement:} The data that support the findings of this article are openly available~\cite{hackner_2025_15476864}.